stablekernel/aqueduct/docs/docs/db/advanced_queries.md

 3|Jan 3
 4|Jan 4

 The first query would return `Jan 1` and `Jan 2`.
-In the next query, `boundingValue` is set to `Jan 2`.
+In the next query, bounding value is set to `Jan 2`.
 The query would start grabbing rows from after Jan 2:

 id | dateCreated
 ---|-------------